input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 2. Defining the committee certificate verification policy.

+We will discuss four designs.

+- `CommitteeDummyATMSPolicy`: a "dummy" design which may be used while we wait for new cryptographic primitives.

+- `CommitteePlainATMSPolicy`: the current design used which relies on appending public keys together.

+- `CommitteeMultisignatureATMSPolicy`: a design which uses multisignature mechanisms not available on the blockchain.

+- `CommitteePoKATMSPolicy`: a design which uses proofs of knowledge (but the features are unavailable on the blockchain).

-Most of these mechanisms spell out the details in the original white paper[^proofOfStakeSidechains].
-There are no claims of originality for these ideas.
+Most of these mechanisms spell out the details in the original white paper[^proofOfStakeSidechains], so there are no claims of originality of these ideas.

 [^proofOfStakeSidechains]: Gazi, Peter, et al. "Proof-of-Stake Sidechains."
   *2019 IEEE Symposium on Security and Privacy (SP)*, IEEE, 2019, pp. 139-56,